Local Moduli of Semisimple Frobenius Coalescent Structures: Isomonodromy theorem at coalescence points

-This Theorem allows us to obtain the monodromy data $\mu$, $R$, $C$, $S$ in a neighbourhood of a coalescence point just by computing them \emph{at} the coalescence point, namely just by computing $\mu$, $\mathring{R}$, $\mathring{C}$, $\mathring{S}$.
+This Theorem allows us to obtain the monodromy data $\mu$, $R$, $C$, $S$ in a~neighbourhood of a~coalescence point just by computing them \emph{at} the coalescence point, namely just by computing $\mu$, $\mathring{R}$, $\mathring{C}$, $\mathring{S}$.
 Its importance has been explained in the Introduction and will be illustrated in subsequent sections.

-\begin{oss} Suppose that $S$ is upper triangular.
-By formula \eqref{9dicembre2016-2} it follows that in any $\ell$-cell of $\mathcal{U}_{\epsilon_0}(u^{(0)})$ the order of the canonical coordinates is triangular, according to Definition \ref{30luglio2016-2}, and at most in one cell the order is lexicographical (Definition \ref{30luglio2016-1}).
-Moreover, if $\lambda_1$, ..., $\lambda_s$ are in lexicographical order, then the order of canonical coordinates is lexicographical in exactly one cell. \end{oss}
+\begin{Remark} Suppose that $S$ is upper triangular.
+By formula~\eqref{9dicembre2016-2} it follows that in any $\ell$-cell of $\mathcal{U}_{\epsilon_0}\big(u^{(0)}\big)$ the order of the canonical coordinates is triangular, according to Definition \ref{30luglio2016-2}, and at most in one cell the order is lexicographical (Definition~\ref{30luglio2016-1}).
+Moreover, if $\lambda_1$, \dots , $\lambda_s$ are in lexicographical order, then the order of canonical coordinates is lexicographical in exactly one cell. \end{Remark}